 Things have drastically changed, and the small town of Old Manali hasn’t been left behind.
-Instead, COVID had hit the towns badly, not only the Old Manali but a state as a whole.
+Instead, COVID had hit the towns badly, not only the Old Manali but the state as a whole.

 Did you know that Himachal Pradesh’s growth is in tourism contributing to 6.6% GDP approx?